aspiwack/topocircuit/README.md

 ### Building instructions ###

 To build the article, you need to have a Latex distribution installed, as well as Ocaml (version 3.12 or later) and the melt text processing tool.
-The command line to run is `ocamlbuild axhurkens.pdf`.
-You can then find the pdf file in `_build/axhurkens.pdf`
+The command line to run is `ocamlbuild topocircuit.pdf`.
+You can then find the pdf file in `_build/topocircuit.pdf`

 ### License ###